dseixas/MoodleUpdateTool/README.md

 MoodleUpdateTool is a fairly simple script that upgrades moodle to a superior version, selected by the user.
 This scripts automates several steps defined in https://docs.moodle.org/311/en/Upgrading

+*NEW* There's a new recommended version of this script.
+Please use the from-zip version, it's been pimped up and you don't need to unzip the new moodle archive in order to properly work.

 **NOTICE**

 1. This script has been tested in ubuntu systems, so far.